 - The product/ service you provide is directly competitive with your partner’s product/ service so they don’t want to work with you

-Assess and Start Trimming Your List
+Assessing and Trimming Your List

 Assess the Products and Services you Could Provide